 PHRI is working in collaboration with scientists Jeffrey Weitz and Paul Kim at the Thrombosis and Atherosclerosis Research Institute (TaARI) in Hamilton, Canada, on the ACT COAG substudy.

 Noel Chan is an Assistant Professor in the Division of Hematology and Thromboembolism, Department of Medicine, McMaster University, specializing in anticoagulant therapy and thrombosis medicine.
 His research seeks to improve our understanding of the triggers for thrombosis (including the role of inflammation) and the determinants of variable response to antithrombotic therapies to inform on novel strategies that have the potential to further reduce the burden of thrombosis.

-Guillaume Paré is Director of the Genetic and Molecular Epidemiology Laboratory (GMEL) at PHRI, Deputy Director of the Clinical Research Laboratory and Biobank (CRLB), Deputy Director, Thrombosis and Atherosclerosis Research Institute (TaARI), a Professor of Pathology and Molecular Medicine, a Professor, Health Research Methods, Evidence and Impact, and a University Scholar at McMaster University.
+Guillaume Paré is Director of the Clinical Research Laboratory and Biobank (CRLB) – Genetic and Molecular Epidemiology Laboratory (GMEL).
+He is also Deputy Director of the Thrombosis and Atherosclerosis Research Institute (TaARI), a Professor of Pathology and Molecular Medicine, a Professor in the Department of Health Research Methods, Evidence and Impact, and a University Scholar at McMaster University.
 He holds the Cisco Professorship in Integrated Health Biosystems.

 His clinical interests are centered on lipoprotein disorders, obesity and cardiovascular disease prevention, with research interests in cardiovascular genetics, biomarker development and pharmacogenomics.
 Gui’s research combines high-throughput biomarker screens with genetics, bioinformatics and epidemiology to identify novel cardio-metabolic biomarkers.
 He has published more than 200 papers and has been cited over 27,000 times.